Meet the Therapist

 “The same consciousness that created the problem cannot create the solution.”

-How do you approach clients?
+How do you approach clients, especially those different from you?

 Meet The Therapist